This article contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you.

 - Advanced HomeShield security features require a paid subscription

-- App interface is functional but less polished than eero's
+- Deco app is functional but less polished than eero's interface

 Google Nest WiFi Pro (3-pack)